saidatsanni/Linear-and-Non-Linear-Regression-Analysis/README.md

 # Linear and Non-Linear Regression Analysis

-This study focuses on the analysis of motorcycle data using linear and nonlinear methods.
+This study focuses on the analysis of motorcycle data using linear and nonlinear models.
 This data is available in the "MASS" package in R.

 **Goal:**